ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ## 5. GPU

 1. Set up the env as instructed above
 2. After setting up the env, you get the nvcc compiler.
 Please note that, you can only compile CUDA C/C++ code in computing node, other than the login node.
-Also, note that after compiling, you can only run GPU jobs by submitting them into the GPU nodes (script as above), as you can't "qlogin" to a GPU node
+Also, note that after compiling, you can only run GPU jobs by submitting them into the GPU nodes (script as [run_gpu.sh](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh)), as you can't "qlogin" to a GPU node
-3. There are 44 GPU nodes, each having 3 GPU devices.
+3. There are 44 GPU nodes, each having 3 GPU devices (also 3 CPU cores associated with these GPU cores).
 I attached the details of these GPU's for you to get a sense of them (in [run_gpu.sh.o9898871](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh.o9898871))
 4. Please compile and run [CUDA samples](http://docs.nvidia.com/cuda/cuda-samples/index.html#getting-cuda-samples) to get familiar with running GPU jobs.
 As said there are at most 3 GPU devices at one GPU node, you can set "#$ -l gpu=1" from 1 to 3. but no more